jon-rodriquez/hopkins-interview/README.md

 2. run `npm install && npm start` or from the root directory run `cd frontend && npm i && npm start`

+## Logging in
+to login you can use the following credentials for the admin user
+email: `admin@mail.com`
+password: `admin`